 EMPLOYER RETALIATION

 In the U.S., employees have many guaranteed rights.
-When they exercise those rights, employers can’t retaliate against them by firing, demoting, wage reductions, excluding them from activities/events, or reassigning or rescheduling them to impose an undue hardship.
+When they exercise those rights, employers can’t retaliate against them by firing, demoting, reducing wages, excluding them from activities/events, or reassigning or rescheduling them to impose an undue hardship.

-Some of the most common types of an employee’s legally protected actions that can result in retaliation include:
+Some of the legally protected actions of employees that most commonly result in retaliation by employers include:

 • Refusing to perform illegal activities at the employer’s request, including those that would result in discrimination against another employee